 The paper is structured as follows.
 In the first part, we present a wider view of innovation in manufacturing.
-By using the definition and evolution of Intelligent Products, we retrace the evolution of the IoT phenomenon in the manufacturing industry, presenting four main facts that have characterized it over recent years.
+By using the definition and evolution of Intelligent Products (IPs), we retrace the evolution of the IoT phenomenon in the manufacturing industry, presenting four main facts that have characterized it over recent years.
 Consequently, we reframe these facts into four evolutionary stages in the light of the most accepted innovation theories in order to build a conceptual framework, while also highlighting the implications for product and process innovations from manufacturing firms.
-Finally, we apply our conceptual framework to the emerging phenomenon of 3D printing in the larger sector of additive manufacturing to demonstrate the validity of our model.
+Finally, we apply our conceptual framework to the emerging phenomenon of three-dimensional (3D) printing in the larger sector of additive manufacturing to demonstrate the validity of our model.

-2. Manufacturing and the challenges of Internet-based technology continuous innovation process (Adner and Levinthal, 2001).
-In a recent systematic literature review on manufacturing, collecting contributions from the period 1993-2003, Becheikh, Landry and Amara (2006) clearly show how innovation is considered to be one of the main factors affecting companies' survival.
+2. Manufacturing and the challenges of internet-based technology

+Innovation in manufacturing is an historical field of study (e.g. Schroeder et al., 1989).
+Many empirical studies have linked the survival of firms to the possibility of sustaining a continuous innovation process (Adner and Levinthal, 2001).
+In a recent systematic literature review on manufacturing, collecting contributions from the period 1993 to 2003, Becheikh et al. (2006) clearly show how innovation is considered to be one of the main factors affecting companies' survival.
 However, it is also true that the actual competitive situation has speeded up the pace of innovation in terms of its discovery, implementation, introduction and diffusion into the market.
 This has provoked a reinforcing self-fueled loop that has pushed companies to continuously innovate products and services to guarantee a better performance (Lööf and Heshmati, 2006; Prajogo, 2006).